 The mission of the Department of Accountancy is to provide a challenging educational environment that prepares students for careers in accounting; encourages faculty to develop professionally and intellectually; and promotes participation in activities that support the profession, the University and the community.

-- 2010 Michigan Association of Certified Public Accountants (MACPA) High School Student Leaders Conference: The Department of Accountancy co-hosted the 2010 MACPA High School Leaders Conference, on April 21, 2010.
-Area high school juniors and seniors learned what the accountancy profession entails, how to save money effectively, and took part in hands-on activities.
-Approximately 120 high school students and their teachers participated in this event.
-Professor Ola Smith coordinated this event with the MACPA.
+The Department of Accountancy co-hosted the 2014 Michigan Association of Certified Public Accountants High School Leaders conference in February 2014.
+Area high school juniors and seniors learned what the accountancy profession entails, how to save money effectively and took part in hands-on activities.
+Approximately 110 high school students and their teachers participated in this event.
+Dr. Ola Smith, associate professor of accountancy, coordinated this event with the MACPA.

 Eric Lum, vice president, tax at Stryker, was selected to receive the Outstanding Alumni Award.
 This award was established to provide public recognition of outstanding professional accomplishments, contributions, recognition and service of distinguished graduates.
 Lum, B.B.A.’80, joined Stryker in 1987 as the first in-house tax professional with Stryker Corporation.
 Lum helped build the tax organization from the ground up, which now includes 35 tax professionals globally, along with contributing to Stryker’s earnings growth history and maintaining many successful working relationships across decentralized Stryker global businesses.
 After 25 years of service, Lum retired in June 2012.